-Objectives: To introduce the students to the history of the history of the region during medieval times.
+Objectives:To introduce the students to the history of the history of the region during medieval times.Pedagogy:Lectures, library work and discussions.

 INSTRUCTIONS FOR THE PAPER -SETTER AND CANDIDATES: (FOR PAPER IN SEMESTER III AND IV)

 1. The syllabus has been divided into four Units.